 Here’s a list of some of the most common health woes and how tea might be able to help, according to science.

-It’s thought that the catechins and caffeine can work together to boost energy metabolism, which is a contributing factor to healthy weight management.
+It’s believed that the catechins and caffeine can work together to help support energy metabolism, which is a contributing factor to healthy weight management.
 (17)

-The take home?
-Green tea is likely a great addition to a healthy weight loss or maintenance plan—but it’s no magic bullet.
-And if you are drinking tea for its metabolism-supporting benefits or as part of an intermittent fasting diet plan, make sure you look for one that’s high in catechins.
+The take-home?
+Green tea is probably a great addition to a healthy weight loss or maintenance plan—but it’s no magic bullet.
+It’s probable, also, that the downside of including green tea as part of a healthy diet and routine is low to non-existent.

-Certain herbal teas can also promote healthy blood sugar balance, especially those with cinnamon, which has known blood-sugar-balancing properties.
+Certain herbal teas can also promote healthy blood sugar balance, especially those with cinnamon, which has known blood-sugar-supporting properties.
 (24)

-The obvious choice to maximize blood sugar benefits would be masala chai—since it combines black tea and cinnamon—but there’s a catch: Most chai lattes are made with a sugar-filled powder or syrup, which is pretty counterproductive if you’re trying to balance blood sugar.
+The obvious choice to maximize blood sugar support would be masala chai—since it combines black tea and cinnamon—but there’s a catch 22: Most chai lattes are made with a sugar-filled powder or syrup, which is pretty counterproductive if you’re trying to balance blood sugar.
+Try making a homemade version instead!

-If you’ve fallen victim to the common cold, you’re almost certainly open to the idea of an all-natural remedy that will provide relief from pesky symptoms like a sore, scratchy throat and a hoarse voice.
+If Pretty much everyone has had a pesky sore, scratchy throat and a hoarse voice at one point in time, no matter the cause.
 If this is you, you’re going to want to head straight to a group of herbs called demulcents, also known as “soothing agents.”

-In a study published in the British Medical Journal, a blend of demulcents like licorice root, marshmallow root, and elm inner bark led to statistically significant improvements in symptoms of acute pharyngitis (AKA: a sore, inflamed throat).
+In a study published in the British Medical Journal, a blend of demulcents like licorice root, marshmallow root, and elm inner bark helped to soothe irritated throats.
 In other words, a hot herbal tea might be just what the doctor ordered.
 (25, 26)

 For those of us with a sensitive stomach, or who just ate a little too much at that family holiday party, tea can be a helpful remedy.
-This is especially true for ginger tea; with its anti-nausea properties, ginger has long been used to soothe digestive health woes and is currently being studied as a potential gastroprotective agent.
+This is especially true for ginger tea.
+Ginger has long been used to soothe digestive health woes and is currently being studied as a potential gastroprotective agent.
 (32)

 Excessive caffeine intake has also been linked to gastrointestinal disturbances, so that’s something to watch out for as well if you’re drinking a lot of black, green, or oolong tea.
 (34)